alexeyvasilyev/rtsp-client-android/README.md

 # rtsp-client-android
-Lightweight RTSP client library for Android.
+Lightweight RTSP client library for Android with almost zero lag video display.
+Designed for lag criticial applications (e.g. video surveillance from drones).

+Unlike [ExoPlayer](https://github.com/google/ExoPlayer) which also supports RTSP, this library does not make any video buffering.
+Video frames are shown immidiately when they arrive.

 [![Release](https://jitpack.io/v/alexeyvasilyev/rtsp-client-android.svg)](https://jitpack.io/#alexeyvasilyev/rtsp-client-android)